 Live Updates: The Nevada Legislature’s 2025 second house deadline

-In the 2023 session, just seven bills met their demise at the second house passage deadline.
+In the 2023 session, just seven bills died at the second house passage deadline.

-But we’ll likely have to wait much longer to learn the fate of some of the most consequential proposals, almost all of which have received exemptions.
-Those include the budget, Gov. Joe Lombardo’s five policy bills, dueling film tax credit proposals, the multiple efforts to reform Nevada’s boards and commissions and the measure to significantly expand paid family leave policies.
+We’ll likely have to wait much longer to learn the fate of some of the most consequential proposals, almost all of which have received exemptions.
+Those include Gov. Joe Lombardo’s five policy bills, dueling film tax credit proposals, the multiple efforts to reform Nevada’s boards and commissions and the measure to significantly expand paid family leave policies.

 To keep track of the status of each piece of legislation, check out The Indy’s public bill tracker and follow our legislative team’s posts on X. Their handles are: @tabitha_mueller, @eric_neugeboren, @bella_tweetss and @lizzierezz.